cfe-lab/Kive/cluster-setup/README.md

   and keeping these makes it easier to get the database set back up after importing the database from the old system.
 Likewise here you can also just preserve the passwords and discard the file.
-(Note that this file will typically *not* be present in the `rsnapshot` backups, as the Barman user's home directory is in `/var`, which is not backed up.)
+(Note that this file will typically *not* be present in the `rsnapshot` backups, as the Barman user's home directory is in `/var`, which is not backed up by default.)

 ### Install Ubuntu and do basic network setup on the head node